 How do Circuit Breakers Function?

 Many older houses still have fuse boxes with fuses.
-However, electrical panels (aka a breaker box) use circuit breakers instead of fuses.
+Electrical panels (aka a breaker box) use circuit breakers instead of fuses.
 You can’t use fuses inside breaker boxes and vice versa.
 A breaker can trip and be reset.
 Fuses are sacrificial, meaning you have to replace them when they fail.

 Also, a circuit breaker does not have an internal fuse.
 It works by internal springs and contacts that open and close to control the flow of electricity.